 - Start blowing bubbles!

 - When choosing to watch the bubbles, kiddos can run after them to watch the progress as they freeze in the air.
 Sometimes the bubbles will almost spin in slow motion as they are freezing, and if the sun catches them just right it almost looks like a new tiny planet is forming!

 You can talk with kiddos about how bubbles have three layers to them.
 There is a layer of water sandwiched between two layers of soap!
 The middle water layer will start to freeze first as it freezes at a warmer temperature than the soap does.
 This means the soap takes longer to cool down and start to freeze than the water layer.

 If you watch closely, you can see a lot of movement within the bubble; these are the crystals forming and then freely moving between the two soap layers until the soap layers start to get cold enough that they become locked or frozen in place.

 how to freeze bubbles outside

-How do you play bubbles in the winter?
+How do you play with bubbles in the winter?

 It’s as simple as using a bubble solution, a bubble wand, and winter weather!